Panic is Not a Strategy

 Our broad-ranging experience resolving employment matters include:

 Representing the employer, settled employee’s discrimination and wage and hour violation claims in client’s favor, with dismissal of the complaint with prejudice.
+After working off the clock and then being passed over for a promotion, plaintiff filed litigation alleging unpaid wage and hour as well as discrimination claims.
+After conducting extensive discovery and investigation, successfully settled for payment of undisputed wage claims.

 On the eve of the employee’s deposition, successfully settled a complaint filed by former employee alleging breach of implied employment contract claiming that the offense for which her employment was terminated was a widely accepted practice by the employer.